Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 ### Configure Adobe Journey Optimizer - Decisioning extension in Tag property for Mobile

-On [Experience Platform Data Collection](https://launch.adobe.com/), navigate to **Data Collection** > **Tags** using the left navigation panel.
-Select an existing mobile Tag property or create a new property.
+On [Experience Platform Data Collection](https://experience.adobe.com/#/data-collection/), navigate to **Data Collection** > **Tags** using the left navigation panel.
+Select an existing mobile tag property or create a new property.

 1. In your mobile property, navigate to **Extensions** in the left navigation panel and click on the **Catalog** tab.
 2. In the extensions Catalog, search or locate the **Adobe Journey Optimizer - Decisioning** extension, and click **Install**.
 3. Since an extension configuration is not necessary, click **Save**.
 4. Follow the publishing process to update SDK configuration.
-For more details, see the [publish the configuration guide](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#publish-the-configuration).
+For more details, see the [publish the configuration guide](../../getting-started/create-a-mobile-property.md.md#publish-the-configuration).

 ![Adobe Journey Optimizer - Decisioning extension configuration](../../.gitbook/assets/ajo-decisioning-extension-configuration.png)

 ## Integrate Experience Platform Optimize SDK in your mobile application

 {% hint style="warning" %}
-For AEPOptimize APIs to work properly, it is required that you integrate Mobile Core and Edge extensions as well in your mobile app.
-For more details see, documentation on [Mobile Core](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core) and [Adobe Experience Platform Edge Network](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension).
+For AEPOptimize APIs to work properly, you need to integrate Mobile Core and Edge extensions in your mobile app.
+For more details see, documentation on [Mobile Core](../../foundation-extensions/mobile-core/README.md) and [Adobe Experience Platform Edge Network](../../foundation-extensions/experience-platform-extension/README.md).
 {% endhint %}

 ### Install the Experience Platform Mobile SDK